yk/youtube-flatland/youtube_flatland/approaches/tf2_baseline/README.md

 ## Requirements

-Setting up an environment using conda is recommended (much easier to install tensorflow with GPU support):
+Setting up an environment using conda is recommended (much easier to install tensorflow with GPU support), otherwise make sure you follow the vanilla tensorflow install guide at https://www.tensorflow.org/install/gpu.
+While currently CPU training seems to be faster, it's good to have GPU available once the models get more complicated.

 ```
 conda create -n my_env_name python=3.6

+conda activate my_env_name
 ```

 Then install tensorflow using conda: